sthbrx/sthbrx.github.io/content/blog/2023-07-31-going-out-on-a-limb-efficient-ecc-p384.markdown

 ## Concerning Timing Side-Channels

 Cryptographic routines must perform all of their calculations in constant time.
 More specifically, it is important that timing cryptography code should not reveal any private keys or random nonces used during computation.
-Ultimately, all of our work so far has been to speed-up field arithmetic in the modulo field with prime $p_{384}$.
+Ultimately, all of our work so far has been to speed up field arithmetic in the modulo field with prime $p_{384}$.
 But this is done in order to facilitate calculations in the secp384r1 elliptic curve, and ECDSA/ECDH each depend on being able to perform scalar 'point multiplication' (repeat application of the group operator).
 Since such an operation is inherently iterative, it presents the greatest potential for timing attacks.

 We implement constant-time multiplication with the *wNAF* ladder method.
 This relies on pre-computing a window of multiples of the group generator, and then scaling and selectively adding multiples when required.
 [Wikipedia](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#Point_multiplication) provides a helpful primer to this method  by cumulatively building upon more naive approaches.